ustasb/pandata/README.md

 # Pandata

-Pandata is a Ruby library for downloading a user's Pandora data.
+Pandata is a Ruby 1.9+ library for downloading a user's Pandora.com data.
 This data includes:

 - Playing Station *
 - Recent Activity *